kubernetes-sigs/krew/site/content/docs/developer-guide/plugin-manifest.md

 ## Documentation fields

-- `shortDescription:` (required): Punchline for your plugin.
+- `shortDescription:` (required): Tagline for your plugin.
 It should not exceed a few words (to be properly shown in `kubectl krew search` output). **Avoid** using redundant words.

-- `description:` (required): Explain what your plugin does at a high-level to help users choose whether they should install the plugin. **Avoid** including list of commands/options for your plugin, implement `-h`/`--help` in your plugin instead.
+- `description:` (required): Explain what your plugin does at a high level to help users decide if they want to install the plugin. **Avoid** including a list of commands or options for your plugin; implement `-h`/`--help` in your plugin instead.

-- `caveats:` If your plugin needs an extra step to work, for example, if you need certain programs to be installed on user’s system, list them here.
+- `caveats:` Use this field if your plugin needs an extra step to work; for example, if it needs certain programs to be installed on a user’s system, list them here.
-  **Avoid** using this field as documentation field.
+  **Avoid** using this field as a documentation field.

   `caveats` are shown to the user after installing the plugin for the first time.

 ## Specifying plugin download options

-Krew plugins must be packaged as `.zip` or `.tar.gz` archives, and should accessible to download from user’s machine.
+Krew plugins must be packaged as `.zip` or `.tar.gz` archives, and should be accessible to download from a user’s machine.
 The relevant fields are:

 - `uri`: URL to the archive file (`.zip` or `.tar.gz`)
 - `sha256`: sha256 sum of the archive file